Athens Best Monuments

 Theater of Dionysus Eleuthereus

-The word theater is in origin a Greek word.
+Continuing your 2Day Itinerary Athens Greece in the Acropolis you get to the famous Theater of Dionysus.
 The very first theatrical plays were performed in the Theater of Dionysus, and it is believed to be the first theatre ever constructed.

 The Theatre of Dionysus Eleuthereus is situated on the south side of the Acropolis in Athens.
 The theatre’s auditorium had 17.000 seats and all the ancient Greek masterpieces of Aristophanes, Aeschylus, Euripides, and Sophocles were first performed there.